earn-alliance/earnmanagement.com/docs/features/insights.md

 Our Insights feature allows you to **quickly** **audit your scholars’ performance** and **immediately identify consistently high-performing, under-performing or inactive accounts**.

+_Note: Insights only starts tracking from the moment you've imported your accounts; you will not be able to immediately retrieve any data from this feature._

 You can do this using 3 filters:

 1. Date range: Select the last 3, 7, 14, or 30 days